Maximo-Rulli/PoLLiBLOOM/README.md

-# PoLLiBLOOM
+# PoLLiBLOOM 🌸🏫📚🔢📐
-Fine-tuning BLOOM to generate Polimi style physics excercises
+Fine-tuning BLOOM to generate Polimi-style physics and math exercises.